2-min scorecardSee what your manual month-end close is actually costing you

 Integrate Square payment, POS, and location data with Go Fig for unified retail and financial analytics.

 Square is the operating system for a lot of multi-location retail, food, and service businesses: in-person POS, online checkout, inventory, timecards, and cash drawer all in one place.
-The challenge for finance is that Square's reporting is per-location and per-channel, while the business lives in the consolidation.
-Go Fig pulls Square at the transaction and payment grain, preserves location and device and channel as dimensions, and joins to the accounting ledger so deposit reconciliation, per-location margin, and same-store sales become first-class views in the Financial Intelligence Graph.
-Refunds and disputes are tracked through their lifecycle, cash versus card is preserved at the tender grain, and multi-currency locations land in a consistent base currency for roll-up.
-Celeste can answer per-location and cross-location questions (which store is running the best labor-to-sales ratio this month) without the operator rebuilding the cut in Square Dashboard.
+The challenge for finance is that Square's reporting is per-location and per-channel, while the business lives in the consolidation, and that consolidation usually means an operator exporting each location and rebuilding the roll-up in a spreadsheet that is out of date by the next deposit.
+Go Fig does not replace Square.
+It connects to Square at the transaction and payment grain, preserves location and device and channel as dimensions, reconciles against your accounting ledger and your other systems, and loads fresh, traceable numbers into the Excel your finance team already uses, every day, without the manual pull.
+Deposit reconciliation, per-location margin, and same-store sales become standing views; refunds and disputes are tracked through their lifecycle, cash versus card is preserved at the tender grain, and multi-currency locations land in a consistent base currency for roll-up.
+Celeste, Go Fig's AI analyst, can answer per-location and cross-location questions (which store is running the best labor-to-sales ratio this month) without the operator rebuilding the cut, working only on your data with a full audit trail.
+Your financial data stays in your environment, is never pasted into a public chatbot, and is never used to train an outside model.

 Key facts